aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 As with constructors, for a C++ class with no virtual base classes the first two are equivalent.
-D1 and D2 destructors do not call `free()` on the memory of the object, meaning that calling a C++ destructor from Deno on a `Uint8Array` is
-safe: C++ will not try to deallocate the underlying `ArrayBuffer`'s memory.
+D1 and D2 destructors do not call `free()` on the memory of the object, meaning that calling a D1 or D2 C++ destructor from Deno on a `Uint8Array` is safe: C++ will not try to deallocate the underlying `ArrayBuffer`'s memory.
 As with constructors, you should always be calling the complete object destructor (`D1`) from Deno FFI.

-If a class has a virtual destructor, however, then things can get interesting.
+If a class has a virtual destructor then things can get interesting.
 The reason for a virtual destructor to exist is the following: Imagine you have a C++ base class `Base` and inherited variant `Derived`.
 Now, imagine you get a pointer to an instance of the base class and want to deallocate said instance:

 ```cpp
 void removeInstance(Base* instance) {